Mariposa-Health/internal-tools-privacy-policy/README.md

 - Enhance the extension's functionality by determining its availability on certain hostnames.

 ### 1.3 Information Sharing and Disclosure
 We do not share or disclose any collected information with third parties, except as required by law or to comply with legal processes.
-Access to the information is strictly limited to authorized Plume employees who need the information to perform their job functions related to the maintenance and operation of the extension.
+Access to the information is strictly limited to authorized Plume personnel who need the information to perform their job functions related to the maintenance and operation of the extension.

 ### 1.4 Data Protection
 We are committed to protecting your information through a combination of physical, administrative, and technical safeguards.
 These measures are designed to ensure the confidentiality, integrity, and availability of your and your patients' information in accordance with HIPAA standards.